symbol/symbol-docs/source/guides/account/modifying-a-multisig-account.rst

 An aggregate transaction is *complete* if before announcing it to the network, all required cosignatories have signed it.
 If valid, it will be included in a block.

+As only one cosignature is required (1-of-2), Alice can sign the transaction and announce it to the network.

 .. example-code::

     .. literalinclude:: ../../resources/examples/typescript/account/ModifyingAMultisigAccountIncreaseMinApproval.ts